watson-intu/self-sdk/docs/workshops-devcon/3/lab-docs/workshop_3.md

 In this workshop, you create an emotion agent.
 Agents make decisions about how Intu operates and responds.
 The emotion agent uses the Tone Analyzer service on Bluemix, which analyzes a person's tone and determines whether that tone is positive or negative.

 **Before you begin:** You must have a Mac or Windows laptop, and you must have completed Workshop 1: Say Hello!.
+You will notice that Intu and Self are used interchangeably.
+Self is the technical name for Intu.

+**Note for Windows users:** You will need to have [**Visual Studio Community**](https://www.visualstudio.com/vs/community/) installed.
+This will take some time to download.

 Complete the following tasks: